Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Illustrative simulation in i.i.d. settings

-In performing approximate Bayesian computation under the above model and for the different discrepancies of interest, we employ rejection--based \textsc{abc} with $m = n$ and a $\mbox{N}(0,1)$ prior for $\theta$.
-Following standard practice in~comparing discrepancies~\citep{drovandi2022comparison}, we specify a common budget of $T=25{,}000$ simulations and define the \textsc{abc} threshold in order to retain, for every discrepancy analyzed, the $1\%$ (i.e., $250$) values of $\theta$ that generated the synthetic data closest to the observed ones, under such a discrepancy.
-Although the theory in Section~\ref{sec_abc_posterior} can potentially guide~the choice of the \textsc{abc} threshold, similar guidelines are not yet available beyond the \textsc{ips} class.
-Hence, to ensure a fair assessment across all discrepancies analyzed, we rely on the aforementioned recommended practice in comparing the~different \textsc{abc} implementations.
-As clarified in Table~\ref{tab:caption} and Figure~\ref{figure:post}, the discrepancies assessed are those most commonly used in \textsc{abc} implementations, namely Wasserstein distance as in Example~\ref{exm_wass} \citep{bernton2019approximate} --- i.e., Wasserstein--1 --- \textsc{mmd} with Gaussian kernel defined in Example~\ref{exm_mmd} \citep{park2016k2,nguyen2020approximate}, and a summary--based distance leveraging the sample mean as the summary statistics, see also Example~\ref{exm_sum}.
-For comparison, we also consider a similarly--popular discrepancy that does not belong to the~\textsc{ips} class, i.e., the Kullback--Leibler divergence \citep{jiang2018approximate}.
+In performing \textsc{abc} under the above model and for the different discrepancies of interest, we employ rejection-based \textsc{abc} with $m = n=100$ and a $\mbox{N}(0,1)$ prior for $\theta$.
+Following the standard practice in comparing discrepancies \citep{drovandi2022comparison}, we specify a common budget of $T=25{,}000$ simulations and define the \textsc{abc} threshold to retain, for every discrepancy analyzed, the $1\%$ (i.e., $250$) values of $\theta$ that generated the synthetic data closest to the observed ones, under such a discrepancy.
+Although the theory in Section~\ref{sec_abc_posterior} can potentially guide the choice of the threshold, similar guidelines are not yet available beyond the \textsc{ips} class.
+Hence, to ensure a fair assessment across all the discrepancies, we rely on the recommended practice in comparing the different \textsc{abc} implementations.
+As clarified in Table~\ref{tab:caption} and Figure~\ref{figure:post}, the discrepancies assessed are those most commonly used in \textsc{abc}, namely, the Wasserstein-1 distance as in Example~\ref{exm_wass} \citep{bernton2019approximate}, \textsc{mmd} with Gaussian kernel defined in Example~\ref{exm_mmd} \citep{park2016k2,nguyen2020approximate}, and a summary-based distance leveraging the sample mean as the summary statistics (see Example~\ref{exm_sum}).
+For comparison, we also consider a popular discrepancy that does not belong to the \textsc{ips} class, i.e., the Kullback--Leibler divergence \citep{jiang2018approximate}.
 All these discrepancies can be effectively implemented in \texttt{R}, leveraging, in particular, the libraries \texttt{transport} and \texttt{eummd}.
-For \textsc{mmd}, the choice of the length--scale parameter $\sigma^2$ is based on the median heuristic \citep{gret2012} automatically implemented in the function \texttt{mmd($\cdot$)}.
+For \textsc{mmd}, the choice of the length-scale parameter $\sigma^2$ is based on the median heuristic \citep{gret2012} automatically implemented in the function \texttt{mmd}.